Andrew Berman: Opposition to development in New York City

-Andrew Berman's work has often included efforts to prevent the expansion of New York University within Greenwich Village, the East Village, NoHo, and satellite campuses.
+Berman has lobbied to prevent the expansion of New York University within Greenwich Village, the East Village, NoHo, and satellite campuses.
 This includes his work with GVSHP to prevent NYU from building a planned 400-foot-tall tower on Bleecker Street, which would have been the tallest structure in Greenwich Village, Berman's participation in litigation blocking city approvals for NYU's planned 20-year expansion plan.